scalawithcats/scala-with-cats/src/pages/monoids/index.md

 We've seen a few monoid examples, but there are plenty more available.
 Consider `Boolean`.
 How many monoids can you define for this type?
 For each monoid, define  the `append` and `zero` operations, and convince yourself that the monoid laws hold.

 <div class="solution">
-There are three monoids for `Boolean`.
+There are four monoids for `Boolean`.

 First, we have *and* with operator `&&` and identity `true`: